yourhead/StacksAPI/_controls/input/index.md

 {% include newstuff.html %}
 ### Text Input Array

 Text Input can be used in arrays.
 Each has its own subtitle and default, all other values are shared.

+> NB: input-3 requires Stacks API v8 (Stacks v3.1+)

 Text Input array types are:

 - `input` : a regular text input.
 - `input-2` : two text input.
+- `input-3` : three text input.
 - `input-4` : four text input.